E-commerce

 Qualify before submitting: practical checklist

 Qualification is not a vanity exercise: it avoids back-and-forth with the Shopify representative and protects your credibility.
-Without setting an arbitrary revenue threshold here (commercial criteria evolve), focus on observable elements: catalog complexity, sales channels, legal or geographic constraints, integration needs, the e-commerce team’s maturity, migration or launch timeline.
-For Shopify Plus positioning, rely on the official Shopify Plus presentation and public resources rather than on thresholds circulating on social media.
+Without setting an arbitrary revenue threshold here (commercial criteria evolve), focus on observable elements: catalogue complexity, sales channels, legal or geographic constraints, need for integrations, maturity of the e-commerce team, migration or launch timeline.
+For Shopify Plus positioning, rely on the official Shopify Plus overview and public resources rather than thresholds circulating on social media.

 Map the decision-maker: finance, ops, IT, marketing; who signs and who operates.

-Clarify the scope: re-platforming, new channel, international, B2B, retail POS.
+Clarify the scope: re-platforming, new channel, international, B2B, POS retail.

-List dependencies: ERP, PIM, logistics, payments, compliance (GDPR, cookies, card data).
+List the dependencies: ERP, PIM, logistics, payments, compliance (GDPR, cookies, card data).

 Set a dated next step: technical workshop, call with Shopify, proof of concept.